 There’s a long-held belief that green mucus indicates a bacterial infection that requires antibiotics.
 In fact, green mucus is actually caused by substances released by your immune cells in response to a foreign invader.

-You can have green mucus due to many things, including viruses, bacteria, or even seasonal allergies.
+You can have green mucus due to many things, including:

-You can follow the tips below to help prevent becoming ill with a bacterial or viral infection:
+You can follow these tips to help prevent becoming ill with bacterial or viral infections.